Do You Have to Change Your Oil Every 3,000 Miles?

 No matter how often you drive, you’ll want to change your oil at least twice a year.
 Oil eventually thickens and starts to deteriorate, no matter what kind of mileage is put on the car.
 Doing this routine maintenance ensures that the oil does not start to break down from atmospheric heat, even if it is sitting in the driveway or garage most of the time.

-When in doubt, you should always refer to your vehicle’s owner’s manual regarding routine maintenance, such as how often you should change your oil or when to get a tire rotation.
-Every car is different and you’ll want to make sure that you are doing everything you can to keep your car in good working order.
+When in doubt, check your vehicle’s owner’s manual regarding routine maintenance, such as how often you should change your oil or when to get a tire rotation.
+Every car is different, and you’ll want to make sure that you are doing everything you can to keep your car in good working order.
 Your owner’s manual will give you insight into this.

-If your car is more than 20 years old, you’ll want to perform routine maintenance on a regular basis—that includes oil changes, tire rotations, or replacing windshield wipers.
-Older vehicles are more likely to have issues with cooling and other processes that can cause the oil to break down more easily.
+While newer vehicles might not need an oil change every 3,000 miles, older vehicles will.
+So if your car is more than 20 years old, you’ll want to regularly perform routine maintenance, including oil changes, tire rotations, or replacing windshield wipers.
+Older vehicles are also more likely than newer ones to have issues with cooling and other processes that can cause the oil to break down more easily.
 In this case, it is a good idea to change your oil every 3,000 miles.

-Commuters and people who regularly drive more than 40 miles per day should also get an oil change more frequently.
-Cars that get more use are more likely to burn through oil since it is running more cycles through the engine.
+If you’re a daily commuter or simply love to get out and hit the open road, you’ll likely need to change your oil more often than others, even with a newer vehicle.
+So if you’re someone who regularly drives more than 40 miles per day should also get an oil change more frequently.
+Cars driven more are more likely to burn through oil since they run more cycles through the engine.
 Getting an oil change every 3,000 miles will keep your car reliable during the commute.

 Does Oil Go Bad if You Don’t Drive as Often?

-Even if you don’t drive often, oil can still break down and separate.
-This can be dangerous for your vehicle’s engine.
+Even if you don’t drive often, oil can still break down and separate over time, which can be dangerous for your vehicle’s engine.
 To avoid this, change your oil at least twice a year, even if you rarely drive.

 Can I Add More Oil Instead of Getting it Changed?